Detroit’s Griffin to miss start of season

 Griffin was mostly healthy last season until the very end, when he was limited in the playoffs.
 He had arthroscopic surgery on his left knee in the offseason.

+Griffin averaged 35.0 minutes per game last season, his most since 2014-15, and averaged a career-high 24.5 points.
+Coach Dwane Casey admitted at media day that the Pistons “rode him like a cheap horse” — and suggested that they might manage his minutes a bit more conservatively going forward.

-First-round draft pick Sekou Doumbouya (concussion protocol) will not travel to Indiana either, and Markieff Morris (low back tightness) is questionable.
+First-round draft pick Sekou Doumbouya (concussion protocol) is not traveling to Indiana either, and Markieff Morris (low back tightness) is questionable.
 Point guard Reggie Jackson (low back tightness) is probable.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports